What is Social Studies about?

 This Big Idea can encompass a breadth of systems. Ākonga can examine political, economic, and justice systems.
 This Big Idea also gives opportunities to explore and compare social, cultural, traditional, and spiritual forms of decision-making systems.

-Ākonga develop understanding of the contested and controversial nature of concepts such as ‘rights’ and ‘justice’ in systems, and their relationship with past decisions and actions.
-They can explore how power, privilege, and control in decision-making are central to the impacts on and the different experiences of people.
-This Big Idea involves a critical examination of the challenges faced by some, such as marginal groups, and barriers to participation.
+Ākonga will develop understanding of the contested and controversial nature of concepts such as ‘rights’ and ‘justice’ in systems, and their relationship with past decisions and actions.
+They can explore how power, privilege, and control in decision-making are central to the impacts on people and their experiences.
+This Big Idea involves a critical examination of the challenges faced by people such as marginal groups, and barriers to participation.

 Big Idea Body: